shivamk2984/Keylogger-python/README.md

 ## How to decrypt
 Once you recieve log.txt file on you email, copy the contents of it and paste it into decrypt_log.py (check comments)

+## Stopping keylogger
+To stop the keylogger, go to task manager and then to details, search for "python.exe" and end it's process.